Is Subdividing Right For Me?

-More information about Appealing Decisions can be found on our Development Guides page.
+- More information about appealing decisions can be found on our Development Guides page.

-- Subdivision is the process of dividing a piece of land into any number of smaller parcels of land as provided by Municipal and Provincial legislation.
+- Subdividing is the process of dividing a piece of land into any number of smaller parcels of land as provided by Municipal and Provincial legislation.
 Each newly created parcel is issued its own registered title from an Alberta Land Titles Office.

 - Land cannot be subdivided without the permission of the registered owner.
 The registered owner may, however, appoint an authorized person to act on their behalf.